Craig-Kaputa/Craig-Kaputa.github.io/index.md

 Once the sandbox connection has been established and tested and you are ready to proceed you can submit a Production API Key request using this form: [Request Production API Key](https://github.com/Craig-Kaputa/Craig-Kaputa.github.io/issues/new?assignees=&labels=&template=production-api-key-request.md&title=Request+for+Production+API+Access)

-As you complete the forms above, be sure to:
+**As you complete the forms above, be sure to:**
-*Inculde all fields
+* Inculde all fields.
-*Pay special attention to the URLs and links within your requests
+* Pay special attention to the URLs and links within your requests.

 **We will:**
 * Review and respond to your request in a timely manner.
 * If your request is approved, we will email you a Client ID and Secret.
 It is important that you save the client ID and secret in a secure manner.